 In this circuit above, the load demands and draws a huge amount of current, because the load is low impedance.
 According to ohm's law, again, current, I=V/R. If a load has very low resistance, it draws huge amounts of current.
-This causes huge amounts of power to be drawn by the power source and, because of this, causes high disturbances and use of the power source powering the load.
+This causes huge amounts of power to be drawn from the power source and, because of this, causes high disturbances and use of the power source powering the load.

 Now let's look at the circuit below, connected to an op-amp voltage follower:

 This circuit above now draws very little current from the power source above.
 Because the op amp has such high impedance, it draws very little current.
 And because an op amp that has no feedback resistors gives the same output, the circuit outputs the same signal that is fed in.

 This is one of the reasons voltage followers are used.
 They draw very little current, not disturbing the